KilledByAPixel/EggTimeRewind/README.md

 * The game will save your high score, good luck.

 ### Code Notes
+* This was reworked from my [js13k game Bounce Back.](https://github.com/KilledByAPixel/BounceBack)
 * Code is separated into game, engine, and debug modules.
 * There is a debug mode you can enable in code.
 * Number keys control debug mode features.